shdq/spartak-ui/components/text-input/README.md

-# TextInput
+# Text Input

-A React component, intended to get user input
+`TextInput` is intended to get user input

 ### Usage